 One of the things Kurian did, Reich said, was hand him a copy of Who Says Elephants Can't Dance? -- former IBM CEO Lou Gerstner's account of how he engineered a turnaround at IBM in the mid-1990s.

 The main point of reading it, Reich said, was to enforce the importance of execution.

 "There is a part of the book where Gerstner gets trotted out as CEO," Reich said.
 "People are wondering 'Why did IBM hire a guy who doesn't know technology?'
 So Gerstner goes to a bunch of investor meetings.
 He talks to a bunch of customers.
 Then he comes back and tells his team, 'We don't need strategies.
 We just need to execute on the strategy we have.'

 "That was George's message to us: [Building] the Data Fabric and getting our IP into the cloud was the right strategy.
 We just had to do a much better job of executing on it."

 Following a slump caused by NetApp's slow embrace of flash and problems with disruptive updates of its clustered OnTap software, NetApp has made year-over-year revenue gains for nine straight quarters.

 Kurian described NetApp's strategy as "modernizing legacy storage.
-NetApp's cloud-connected flash enables you to invest in new innovation.
+NetApp's cloud-connected flash enables you to invest in innovation.
 We'll connect the edge to core to cloud."